 - Participate in the RWSN Mentoring programme for young professionals.
-We are now accepting applications for mentors and mentees for the 2020 round of the RWSN mentoring programme are now closed, but you can fill out this interest form to be contact for next year's programme.
+Applications for the 2020 round of the RWSN mentoring programme are now closed, but you can fill out this interest form to be contact for next year's programme.

 - Download RWSN's Young Professionals Engagement Strategy (2018) and let us know what you think.

 - Benefit from events and networking opportunities for young professionals.
 In 2019, for instance, RWSN organised a competition to send a young water professional to Stockholm World Water Week (August 25-30, 2019) to report on the issues relevant to the rural water sector and to young people in particular.
 See here for more information.